-Additional file 1: Alveolar chord lengths were measured in sections of wild type, nm1054, and bgh lungs.
+Additional file 1: Mean alveolar chord length in mutant lungs.
+Alveolar chord lengths were measured in sections of wild type, nm1054, and bgh lungs.
 Lengths are not statistically different between mutant and wild type.
 (TIFF 3 MB)

-Additional file 2: S. pneumoniae.
+Additional file 2: Body weights after infection with S. pneumoniae.
 Body weights were measured for wild type (A), nm1054 (B), and bgh (C) mice prior to infection (Day 0) and on the day of euthanasia and analysis (Day 1, Day 2, or Day 3).
 To normalize the data, weight values are presented as percentage of initial weight (Day 0) on the day of analysis.
 Body weights are largely unaffected for all mice euthanized for analysis.
 (TIFF 2 MB)

 About this article